scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 }' -H 'content-type:application/json;' 127.0.0.1:9650/ext/bc/X
 ```

-Note that `to` is the same address specified in our call to `platform.exportAVA` except that we include `X-` in the address.
+Note that `to` is the same address specified in our call to `platform.exportAVAX` except that we include `X-` in the address.
 `username` must control the address in `to` for the transfer to succeed.

 Just as before, we can call `avm.getBalance` to verify the funds were sent.

 ## Wrapping Up

 That's it!
-Now you can swap AVA back and forth between the X-Chain and P-Chain.
+Now you can swap AVAX back and forth between the X-Chain and P-Chain.
-In the future AVA will support more generalized atomic swaps between chains.
+In the future Avalanche will support more generalized atomic swaps between chains.